-Monetization The monetization strategies of apps on both platforms actually reflect the overall approaches from the platform companies.
-Android apps are typically more likely to be ad-supported, while iOS apps are more likely to require a purchase or initial investment to download the app.
-Paying for apps is still very common on both platforms, and ad-supported apps are a common occurrence for iOS apps too, but that doesn’t mean that the trend should be ignored.
-Businesses choose to follow these trends because they produce a higher return.
+The monetization strategies of apps on both platforms actually reflect the overall approaches from the platform companies themselves.
+Typically, Android apps are more likely to be ad-supported, while iOS apps are more likely to require a purchase or initial investment to download the app.
+It should be noted that paying for apps is still very common on both platforms, and ad-supported apps are a common occurrence for iOS apps too.

-Comfort In the end, you have to choose what you are going to be comfortable with.
-There are many businesses that choose one or the other, only to find that they were not successful in their choice because it was not the right fit for their company.
-Make sure that you have a solid foundation of mobile development skills for a particular platform before deciding to move forward, and always choose the platform that is going to be right for your business.
+In the end, you have to choose what you are going to be most comfortable with; it's a gut feeling built upon a strong foundation of user analysis, business goals, and requirements.
+There are many businesses that choose one or the other, only to find that they were not successful in their choice because it did not fulfill their primary goal.
+Make sure that you have a solid and experienced mobile development partner for your chosen platform before deciding to move forward, and carefully weigh your product against the platform that is going to be right for your business.

-If you would like to learn more about which mobile platform might be the right choice for your app, call us for a free consultation.
-When you contact us, we will ask about your business, customers and industry to help you make smart decisions tailored to your business when deciding whether an iOS or Android app is the best fit for you.
+If you would like to learn more about which mobile platform might be the right choice for your app, call us for a free technology consultation.
+We'll ask about your business, customer base, and your industry to help you make a best-fit decision tailored to meet your business requirements and overall strategy.